BATTERING RAM FAITH AND UNFAITH

 REPENTANCE AS A USEFUL PRACTICE

 Providing it doesn’t descend into morbid, self-unforgiving guilt, repentance or permanent self-criticism, is (with praise) almost the prime religious exercise.
+(Luther though in some respects broadminded for his time and background was one who maintained regular repentance was the core exercise of Christianity.
 To say repentance “doesn’t work” because people keep failing, is almost but not quite irrelevant.
 Just as people do (or should) reckon to keep saying “sorry” if they hurt and offend others, even though they are virtually guaranteed to do so again (but perhaps less so over time!), so it is good for mind and spirit to keep “repenting” failures.
 It’s the opportunity for renewal of mind and spirit.
-Simply to recognize one is not Superman or Superwoman for ideal performance in life can be both a relief and a means of being closer to interaction with the perfection of God.
-Confession to self, others and God and being forgiven by them is a profound human need inadequately understood.
+Simply to recognize one is not Superman or Superwoman for achieving ideal performance in the course of life can be both a relief and a means of being closer to interaction with the perfection of God.
+Confession to self, others and God and being forgiven by them is even a profound human need inadequately understood.
 The rationalist poet, Goethe, couldn’t understand his irrational need for it.

 NOT ALL AND QUITE LOST